LauraBertola/Tutorials/WGS (high depth)/FastQC_Trimming_Mapping.md

 done
 ```

-We use a for loop again, and the command needs an input file (I), some information about the output file it should generate (O), as well as a metrics file (M). --REMOVE_DUPLICATES tells GATK4 to remove the duplicate reads, instead of just marking them.
+We use a for loop again, and the command needs an input file (I), some information about the output file it should generate (O), as well as a metrics file (M). --REMOVE_DUPLICATES tells it to remove the duplicate reads, instead of just marking them.
 Check if the expected output files are generated, using `ls`.

 We also have index the .bam file again.
 This time we use [samtools](https://www.htslib.org/).
 ```